kgmuchiri/Dubai_UG-16/documentation/EDA.md

 - The dataset was checked for missing values and duplicates.
 - Duplicate rows were removed.
 - The distribution of the target variable ('HeartDisease') was visualized.
-- The 'Diabetic' feature was simplified by grouping less frequent categories.

 ## 2. Data Visualization

-- Stacked bar charts were used to visualize the relationship between various features (e.g., 'SkinCancer', 'AlcoholDrinking', 'Stroke', etc.) and the target variable ('HeartDisease').
+- Stacked bar charts were used to visualize the relationship between various features (e.g., 'SkinCancer', 'AlcoholDrinking', 'Stroke', etc.) and the target variable 'HeartDisease'.
 This helps in understanding how different features might influence the presence of heart disease.

 ## 3. Handling Class Imbalance